umbraco/UmbracoDocs/Implementation/Controllers/index-v7.md

 complexity: "Intermediate"
 audience: "Developers"
-meta.Title: "Controllers in Umbraco" meta.Description: "An Umbraco API Controller is an ASP.NET WebApi controller that is used for creating REST services."
+meta.Title: "Controllers in Umbraco"
+description: "An Umbraco API Controller is an ASP.NET WebApi controller that is used for creating REST services."
 ---

 # Controllers in Umbraco